PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 Return to [VMware Installation Guide](../readme.md).

-Python is just used as an example of a legacy program to run in a Windows Vista VM and not covered in detail in this tutorial.
+Python is just used as an example of a legacy program to run in a Windows 7 VM and not covered in detail in this tutorial.
 For details about using Python, see my other GitHub repository [Python Tutorials](https://github.com/PhilipYip1988/python-tutorials).